marppasas/100ud/README.md

 ## Installation

+Just clone it and run ```ng serve -o```.
+You would need to install packages by running ```npm i```.
 Please, make sure you have both Node.js and Angular-CLI installed.
-Just clone it and run ```ng serve -o```.

 ## Demo